Kim Haynie

 17. Q: How would you describe your style?

-18. A: Mostly straight down the middle rock but injecting some interesting turnarounds and fills that work within the framework of the song.
-Sonically I like drums that are tight and dry but no overpowering.
+18. A: Sonically I like drums that are tight and dry but not overpowering.
 I like things kind of dry in the construction phase, ambience can be created later.
-For revamping or restoration work, I partner with the artist to understand their vision and usually request some ballpark comparisons to help dial in things.
+For augmentation or restoration work, I partner with the artist to understand their vision and usually request some ballpark comparisons to help dial in things.
 Sometimes clients are looking for rare vintage keys and in other cases they just want their acoustic pianos to sound different.
 I focus on making sure the construction is solid and then work to create the vibe whether it's adding air or other effects to match the vision.
 Each project is different.

 19. Q: What's your strongest skill?